top of page

 Unfortunately, with advanced age comes several age-related health concerns, often leading to an increase in prescribed medications.
 While these medications may be necessary to manage these health conditions, they can also increase the risk of adverse drug reactions, drug interactions, and other health complications.

-In this blog post, we’ll discuss factors contributing to polypharmacy in older adults, its consequences, and actionable steps pharmacists can take to reduce it in this group.
+In this blog post, we’ll discuss the factors contributing to polypharmacy in older adults, its consequences, and the actionable steps pharmacists take to reduce it in this population.

 By understanding the underlying causes of polypharmacy and implementing these strategies, you can help improve the quality of life of your patients and reduce their risk of medication-related complications.